davidchyou/PredictTerm/README.md

         perl PredictTerm.pl -pred test_set_ju/NC_000913.tt.pe.fna -out NC_000913_out_pe -ref_bed test_set_ju/NC_000913.tt.pe.bed

-**Scanning the whole genome**
+**Scanning a whole genome**

 Because PredictTerm can slide along sequences to predict terminators and call types, and report the results in BED6 format, it has the capacity to scan for terminators in a genome and call types.
 PredictTerm will digitize sequences longer than 325nt into windows of 325nt, and the argument "-window_shift" can be used to specify the step-size.

-        perl PredictTerm.pl -window_shift 40 -pred test_set_ju/NC_000913.fna -out NC_000913_out_plus
+        perl PredictTerm.pl -window_shift 40 -rc -pred test_set_ju/NC_000913.fna -out NC_000913_out_plus
         perl PredictTerm.pl -window_shift 40 -rc -pred test_set_ju/NC_000913.fna -out NC_000913_out_minus

 Don't forget the reverse strand! (-rc)

-**Retrain and predict**
+**Retraining and prediction**

-Random Forests in PredictTerm were trained based on E coli terminators published by Dar and Sorek.
+Random Forests in PredictTerm were trained based on E coli terminators published by Dar and Sorek 2016.
 The application as a whole were tested on terminators in a different E coli strain reported by Ju et al. For non-E coli terminators, users can use the training layer to train a different set of RDT and IT random forests based on the training set given, and then predict terminators and call types using the trained random forests.
 The arugments "-rdt_train" and "-rit_train" specifies the RDT and IT training sets respectively.
 The argument "-genome" specifies the genome where the training sets were derived, PredictTerm will generated shuffled genomic extracts from that to create the negative set.
 If the "-genome" argument is not used, negative training set will be generated randomly where nucleotide compositions are all 0.25.
 Here is an example.

          perl PredictTerm.pl -rit_train test_set_ds/test_rit_ds.fna -rdt_train test_set_ds/test_rdt_ds.fna -genome test_set_ds/GCF_000750555.fna test_set_ds -pred test_set_ju/NC_000913.tt.pe.fna -out NC_000913_out_retrain -ref_bed test_set_ju/NC_000913.tt.pe.bed